 Department of School, Family and Mental Health Professions

 - The University of San Diego Graduate School Admission Application

 - One official sealed transcript from all colleges and universities attended, including community colleges.
-Foreign transcripts must be accompanied by a Course-by-Course transcript evaluation from World Evaluation Services (WES)
+Foreign transcripts must be accompanied by a Course-by-Course transcript evaluation from World Education Services (WES)

 - Three professional letters of recommendation from professors or employers

 - A current resumé or curriculum vita